 I imagine a constant stream of advertisements from your church would not create a good user experience.
 So how do you use social media to engage your audience?
 Use a combination of passive and active engagement.

-- Active engagement is purposefully asking open-ended questions on social media platforms.
+Here you purposefully ask open-ended questions on social media platforms.
 An example of this is asking: “What Bible verse is helping you through these tough times?”
 You are giving people a chance to respond and be heard, perhaps vent a little about their current dilemmas, and provide examples for the many who are reading but not yet responding.
 I have also seen pastors ask for input that they have then used in their sermon that week.

 Create a social media plan that outlines how your church will balance its presence in the social media space.
 On one hand you want to promote your content as much as possible.
 On the other hand you want to engage your audience, answering questions, and allowing them to contribute to your ministry.